ankitsingh25/Iris_Classification/README.md

 Detailed analysis is pretty much restricted by the size of the dataset.However, it gives pretty good idea of the implementation, working and accuracy of the models.

+"""
+Future Work:

+This dataset being very intuitive is an ideal subject for testing and understanding clustering algorithms.
+TO APPLY:
+K- means
+Heirarchical
+DBSCAN

+"""